PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 ### Improved core modules

-Some modules have been improved with bug fixes for more robustness and new features for more productivity :
+Some modules have been improved with bug fixes for increased robustness and new features for better productivity:

 - Theme customization: Now available for product & category pages (in addition to the home page), you can easily configure and customize your product and categories’ pages theme and main native modules.